-Wedding Violinist & Pianist in Connecticut
+Wedding Violinist & Pianist in Fairfield County, Connecticut

 What CT couples are asking for right now

 What Connecticut couples are asking for right now: a refined classical and jazz repertoire for ceremonies in stately venues, with one or two contemporary surprises for the recessional or first dance.
-Custom arrangements outside the existing repertoire are an add-on (+$200 per song) and especially popular for CT bookings — couples often have a specific song from their relationship history they want reimagined for solo violin or piano.
+Custom arrangements outside the existing repertoire are an add-on (+$200 per song) and especially popular for CT bookings; couples often have a specific song from their relationship history they want reimagined for solo violin or piano.

 Logistics for CT weddings

 Connecticut venues skew historic: 18th-century inns, mid-century country clubs, restored barns, and shoreline estates.
 Most have in-house pianos (typically uprights, occasionally a baby grand), so cocktail-hour piano sets often happen on the venue's instrument with a same-day tuning.
 For ceremonies, the acoustic violin reads beautifully in stone-and-wood spaces.
-Outdoor ceremonies on shoreline lawns and Litchfield estate gardens are common — weather contingency for the keyboard rig is part of every booking conversation.
+Outdoor ceremonies on shoreline lawns and Litchfield estate gardens are common; weather contingency for the keyboard rig is part of every booking conversation.

 Common questions about Connecticut bookings